mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Other pairs and individuals had other tactics.
 Parent Mark made a comment showing that he was aware of the particular value of the in-class sessions to overcome some kinds of blockages.

+#### Accessing online, professional/community documentation

+The provided documetation provided a safe space.
+However, some participants embraced more authentic sources of documenation and code examples.
+They risked the additional confusion in a trade off to overcome the limitations of the existing help.

+Toby and Dan - Accessing documentation Phaser

+The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

+Te takes a lead on looking for help on added a new GDP following enemies.
+He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

+Discussion.
+There are pros and cons stepping outside that garden.
+Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
+NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.